-- Provides faculty, staff, and students with health, functional, world-class facilities.
+- Provides faculty, staff, and students with healthy, functional, world-class facilities.

-- Better buildings can improve mood, productivity, promote health and provide an inspiring place for all building users.
+- Better buildings can improve mood and productivity, promote health, and provide an inspiring place for all building users

 - Certification processes adds complexity to design and build process and is an additional cost

 Commercial buildings built to green standards can have over a 30% reduction in CO2 emissions.

 Green building practices have a large initial cost but will garner savings over the life of the building from reduced operations and maintenance, as well as improved productivity from a better working environment.

 Additional time and money needed for construction projects needs to overcome “value engineering” and “first-cost bias.”

 2-5 yearsMore Info

 Time from implementation of policy and standards to design and then construction of buildings can take several years.